Quittie/game-sfml/README.md

 The game ends when you lose all your hearts.
 Challenge yourself, improve your skills, and aim for the highest score possible.

 # Instructions
-- Clone the repository to your local machine.
-- Run the game executable or compile and run the source code.
 - Use the WSAD keys or arrow keys to move your character.
 - Press the spacebar to kick the ball.
 - Score as many goals as you can while avoiding the goalkeeper and losing chances.